Sewage Cleanup and Restoration

 Sewage Backup or Toilet Overflow?
 Call Us Today – (913) 782-4693

 There are three major types of contaminated water.
-SERVPRO of Olathe / Lenexa will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of Olathe / Lenexa and SERVPRO of Blue Valley will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water: